AnggaR96s/Reforestation/README.md

-## Why did the kid throw the clock out the window?
-He wanted to see time fly!
+## Why did the man put his money in the freezer?
+He wanted cold hard cash!